adamduvick/adamduvick.github.io/docs/roasted-broccoli.md

 ## Ingredients

-- One pound broccoli cut into bite size pieces (stocks can be cut into 1/4 inch slices)
+- One lb broccoli cut into bite size pieces (stocks can be cut into ¼ inch slices)
 - 2 tbsp olive oil
 - 2 cloves crushed garlic